-- Do everything possible to maintain a safe campus environment. - Fulfill all scheduled commitments in full and on time. - Comply with the letter and spirit of the dress code and grooming requirements. - Work up to their individual potential within the broadest possible range of academic and extra curricular activities. - Be an overall positive influence and advocate for a culture that supports the School's mission and success and the well being of other students and faculty.
+- Do everything possible to maintain a safe campus environment, including adhering to all health and safety protocols. - Fulfill all scheduled commitments in full and on time. - Comply with the letter and spirit of the dress code and grooming requirements. - Work up to their individual potential within the broadest possible range of academic and extracurricular activities. - Be an overall positive influence and advocate for a culture that supports the School's mission and success and the well being of other students and faculty.